 If you need instructions on how to install it, this documentation goes through the steps: https://resources.sienci.com/view/gs-installation/.

 Once you have completed the installation, open gSender and connect to your machine.
 Access the Firmware Tool on the header of the program then look for the “Flash GRBL” button to bring up the confirmation prompt.

 NOTE: If you’ve made custom changes to your machines firmware that you don’t want to lose, use the ‘Export Settings’ button to save your settings to a file that you can then reload when flashing is complete.

 You will see a warning about the risk of flashing the firmware.
 If you own a LongMill and have not made any modifications to your control board, there is almost no risk in completing this process.
 Press “OK” to continue.

-Once the flashing process is completed, go back to the Firmware Tools and press “Restore Defaults” to ensure the EEPROM settings are correct for the LongMill.
+Once the flashing process is completed, you’ll have to reconnect to your machine using the connection drop-down at the top-left corner.
+Go back to the Firmware Tools and press “Restore Defaults” to ensure your EEPROM settings are correct for the LongMill.
+If you previously exported your own custom settings, you can instead click the ‘Import Settings’ button to load your original settings back onto your machine.
 Close the Firmware Tool window, and try jogging to ensure the machine is working properly.

 Flashing GRBL using the Arduino IDE